David Dellucci

-David Michael Dellucci (born October 31, 1973) is an American former professional baseball outfielder, who played 13 seasons in Major League Baseball (MLB) for seven teams.
+David Michael Dellucci (born October 31, 1973) is an American retired professional baseball outfielder, who played 13 seasons in Major League Baseball (MLB) for seven teams.

 High school

 Dellucci graduated from Catholic High School in Baton Rouge, Louisiana in 1991.
 He earned the team's Most Valuable Player honors in both baseball and football, and All-State honors for baseball.
 He was also awarded the Catholic High Man of the Year award as a senior in 1991.
 During the winter of 2001, he was inducted into the Catholic High School Hall of Fame as a Grizzly Great.

 College

 Dellucci played four seasons at the University of Mississippi (Ole Miss), where he was an All-Southeastern Conference (SEC) selection in both 1994 and 1995 and earned All-American status in 1995, setting 10 school records and winning the SEC batting title in hitting.
 He was named Athlete of the Year at Ole Miss in 1995.
 Dellucci was elected into the Ole Miss "M Club" Athletic Hall of Fame in 2010 and was named as one of the 50 Greatest Athletes in Ole Miss history.
 He was selected by the Minnesota Twins in the 11th round (295th overall) of the 1994 Major League Baseball draft, but chose to remain at Ole Miss.